IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 In addition to the claims provided in [RFC8414] Authorization Servers SHOULD provide the following claim:

 * *access_token_format (OPTIONAL)*:  JSON string defining the format of the access token as provided by the Authorization Server.
 This allows Resource Servers to learn about methods of verification.
 Authorization Server supporting the JWT options MUST set this claim value to "ihe-jwt".
 Authorization Server supporting the SAML Option MUST set this claim value to "ihe-saml".
-Authorization Servers providing tokens that are non-parseable MUST set this value to "opaque".
+Authorization Servers providing tokens that are non-parsable MUST set this value to "opaque".
 Authorization Servers supporting access tokens in other structured formats MAY use alternative format identifiers.

 ##### 3.103.4.2.3 Expected Actions